kharyf/jira-automation/readme.md

 ## Features
 * Create New Issues from command line
 * Delete Issues from command line
-* Retrieve Space Automation Rules at will
+* Retrieve All Company Automation Rules

 ## Getting Started
 1. Clone this repository.